PASTAplus/EMLvp/documentation/source/index.rst

 Introduction
 ------------

-**EMLvp** is a Python 3 library to validate and parse Ecological Metadata Language XML documents for compliance with the EML metadata standard.
-See the
-`EML normative documentation <https://eml.ecoinformatics.org/validation-and-content-references.html>`_ for reference.
+**EMLvp** is a Python 3 library to validate and parse Ecological Metadata Language XML documents for compliance with the EML metadata standard, including XML schema validation and ensuring that references resolve to existing ids.
+See the `EML normative documentation <https://eml.ecoinformatics.org/validation-and-content-references.html>`_ for reference.

 The **EMLvp** package is both a command line interface (CLI) application that can be used in a local environment and an EML validation and parsing API that may be imported into other Python modules.
 The CLI application, ``emlvp``, is also